-Writing Lucy’s Children's Books has allowed me to combine my love of writing with my love on art.
+Writing Children's Books has allowed me to combine my love of writing with my love of art.
 I have a Ph.D. in Renaissance Art History.
-I have been teaching at Universities in Boston and Washington, D.C. for twenty years.
+I taught at Universities in Boston and Washington, D.C. for twenty years.
 I decided to stop teaching and write children’s books because they sustained me as a child.

 I grew up with books.
 My father, mother, and two grandmothers read to me constantly and, when left alone, I read whenever someone was not forcing me to do something else.
 I read the Oz books under my covers.
 The Nancy Drew mysteries, The Little Princess, Treasure Island, East of the Sun and West of the Moon, and The Secret Garden when I had a broken leg.
 Books sustained me as a child and as an adult academic.
 My favorite author is E.B.
 White.